top of page

 Aerial photo of war-torn Intramuros, Manila, showing ruins and destruction.
 The image is black and white with the text "INTRAMUROS AFTER THE WAR."

-Much of the original architecture and structures were destroyed or damaged during this period, not just from the bombing, but also via the 'scorched earth' tactics of the retreating Japanese army.
-Intramuros was almost completely destroyed, and Manila was the 2nd most destroyed city of WW2, after Warsaw in Poland.
+During this time, much of the original architecture and structures were either destroyed or damaged, not only from the bombing but also due to the 'scorched earth' tactics used by the retreating Japanese army.

 Horse-drawn carriage on a wet street in front of a historic building.
 People with umbrellas in background.
 Red and white details.